Overview and Assumptions¶

 In addition to the general trust assumptions, the following additional assumptions are relevant for liveness and bounded liveness functional requirements on the system: bounded decision time, and no unnecessary rejections:

-• All the domain entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.
+- All the sync domain entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.